 Back to Class News

-Three alumni at the American International School of Calcutta's 2018 Reunion this past weekend have the distinction of having attended both American International Schools in Calcutta and
+Three AIS/AES alumni attended the second American International School of Calcutta's all-school reunion this past weekend.
+They have the distinction of having attended both American Internation-

 Please click on photo for enlargement.
 Photo contributed by Barbara McCabe